Semantic-aware Random Convolution and Source Matching for Domain Generalization in Medical Image Segmentation: Experimental Setup

 \subsubsection{Conventional Data Augmentation (CDA)}

-Same as in~\cite{Thaler2025augmentation}, we augment training data in 3D using translation ($\pm 20$ voxel), rotation ($\pm 0.35$ radians), scaling ($[0.8, 1.2]$) and elastic deformation (eight grid nodes per dimension, deformation values are sampled from $\pm 15$ voxels). \gls{ct} images are expected in \gls{hu}, normalized by dividing intensity values by 2048, and are clipped to the range $[-1, 1]$.
+Same as in~\cite{Thaler2025augmentation}, we augment training data in 3D using translation ($\pm 20$ voxel), rotation ($\pm 0.35$ radians), scaling ($[0.8, 1.2]$) and elastic deformation (eight grid nodes per dimension, deformation values are sampled from $\pm 15$ voxels). \gls{ct} images are expected in \gls{hu}, normalized by dividing intensity values by 2048, and are clipped to the range $[-1, 1]$ to protect the model against extremely low or high intensity values introduced, e.g., by device artifacts.
 For robust \gls{mr} normalization, the \nth{10} and \nth{90} percentile are linearly normalized to the range $[-1, 1]$, respectively.
 After normalization, a random intensity shift ($\pm 0.2$) as well as an intensity scaling with a factor between $[0.8, 1.2]$ (\gls{ct}) or $[0.6, 1.4]$ (\gls{mr}) are applied globally.